MarketSquare/robotframework-aws/README.md

         Key Should Exist  bucky static/test.html  test.html
         Delete Session  us-east-1
    ```

-#### Attention Contributors
-  Please refer to development.md for instructions on setting up for development.

 > ## Session
 ####  A session is created to use AWS services as a user defining the region and profile is optional.